JvanKatwijk/swradio-8/README.md

 mousewheel (when the main widget is activated).
 The stepsize can be set from the main widget, default is 5 Hz

-Of course clicking the mouse on one of the two spectra will also apart the selected frequency.
+Of course clicking the mouse on one of the two spectra will also select the selected frequency pointed to.

 As a "quick" help, a button "middle" is present that, when pressed - will set the oscillator such that the selected frequency is in the middle of the right half of the spectrum display.